Bash-09/tf2-bot-kicker-gui/README.md

 ![Demonstration Image](images/demo.png)

+# Preface

+This project is no longer maintained.
+It still functions as intended and is a great alternative to TF2BD, however a lot of the later features were never published in a release so I recommend building the application yourself for the best experience.

+I'm currently working on the [MAC Client](https://github.com/MegaAntiCheat/client-backend) instead which will eventually offer most of the functionality of this project (though not all) with some additional benefits.

 # What it does

 This is a program you run alongside TF2 while you play which automatically attempts to identify and vote-kick bots and cheaters on the server you are playing on, and can also send chat messages in-game to alert other players of bots or cheaters joining the server.
 It does this by maintaining a list of know or previously-seen steamids and checking if the players on the server are on that list, and if that fails it also checks player names against a list of regex rules to identify common bots such as DoesHotter or m4gic.
 It also features name-stealing detection, however that may not be necessary anymore as Valve has (hopefully) fixed name-stealing for good.